 Someday I shall carry my bag of agates to a jeweler to have a necklace made––a necklace of fossilized sunset!
 The jeweler will laugh at me and show me emeralds and rubies and marvelous, moss agates, maybe, and sapphires and topazes from far places.
 He or she will explain, as to a child, how one might have real jewels for the price of cutting and polishing and mounting my incredibly hard, tough stones.

 For of course they will think my bag holds beach agates.
 He or she will not know that they are chunks of rosy sunsets, little drifts of rain clouds, handfuls of sunshine from golden slopes, petrified and planted for the lovers and combers of beaches!

-It is still another day and with wholehearted hospitality the brand new innkeepers, the entire Kilpatrick family and several others are escorting me to Spencer spit for an all-day picnic.
+It is still another day and with wholehearted hospitality, the brand new innkeepers, the entire Kilpatrick family, and several others are escorting me to Spencer spit for an all-day picnic.
 I wonder, now, if there is always a spirit of an all-day picnic.
 I wonder, now, if there is always a spirit of holiday in the islands?
-I wonder if one went in the middle of the harvesting season, if one would find everybody willing to drop everyday tasks for a picnic or a stroll or a sightseeing trip with what was day before yesterday a complete stranger?
+I wonder if one went in the middle of the harvesting season if one would find everybody willing to drop everyday tasks for a picnic or a stroll or a sightseeing trip with what was the day before yesterday a complete stranger?
 It is a wonderful way to live––this easy, casual islandering!

 09 August 2016

 Saltwater People has posted more history of the steamboat OCEANID here